 Before cleaning the limestone, the surrounding area was masked off so that no unintended surfaces would be hit with overspray.

-Mid America Metals began by cleaning the building with a limestone cleaner.
+Mid America Specialty Services began by cleaning the building with a limestone cleaner.

 - The initial application was applied with a 4-gallon back pack pump sprayer.